 Puerto Rico’s Condado Beach, located just a few miles east of Old San Juan, is often compared to South Beach, Miami.
 It’s one of the city’s most popular hotspots, with both locals and tourists flocking to the vibrant neighborhood, where the parties go on until dawn and the salty sea breeze fills the air.

-“We know how to party here,” my taxi driver tells me as we drive to the Serafina Beach Hotel, a new boutique property that opened its doors in March after much delay because of the devastation wrought by Hurricane Maria last September, where 100 percent of the island lost power and an estimated 1,052 lives were lost.
+“We know how to party here,” my taxi driver tells me as we drive to the Serafina Beach Hotel, a new boutique property that opened its doors in March after much delay, thanks to the devastation wrought by Hurricane Maria last September.
+One hundred percent of the island lost power and an estimated 1,052 lives were lost.

 I had asked about life after Maria, and it was inspiring to learn that despite ongoing hardships, locals are eager and happy to return to their way of life.
 From drivers to tour guides and bartenders, every person I spoke to maintained that they wouldn’t want to live anywhere else—this is their home, they have no plans to leave, and they want the rest of the world to see their island on the upswing.